48 Hours in Christchurch

 The central city of Christchurch is evolving into a smart, future-focused hub featuring restored heritage buildings alongside stylish new venues, hotels, shops and a vibrant hospitality scene.
 Within 48 hours you can explore the city by bike, experience the outdoors, discover amazing art and history, all while enjoying delicious food and hospitality.

 Indulge in some of the city's popular art, history and cultural hotspots.
-Take a journey on one of the beautifully restored heritage trams, transporting you back in time and through the changing cityscape.
-Visit the Canterbury Museum or the Christchurch Art Gallery Te Puna o Waiwhetū for unique exhibits and a taste of history.
-For a more modern twist on art, enjoy an inspiring street art tour from Watch This Space.
+Take a journey on one of the beautifully restored heritage Christchurch trams, transporting you back in time and through the changing cityscape.

 A visit to Christchurch wouldn't be complete without experiencing the iconic Avon River Punting.
 Sit back, relax and let a punter dressed in Edwardian attire show you why Christchurch has a reputation as the Garden City.

-Christchurch is building a strong cafe and brunch scene, with a huge variety of establishments serving up quality food and coffee around the city.
-Try out the legendary C1 Espresso, full of character and friendly staff, or the ever popular Little High Eatery, a quirky and vibrant spot to experience eight different local offerings in one setting.
+Christchurch is building a strong café and brunch scene, with a huge variety of establishments serving up quality food and coffee around the city.
+Try out the legendary C-One Espresso, full of character and friendly staff, or the ever popular Little High Eatery, a quirky and vibrant spot to experience eight different local offerings in one setting.

 Situated in a prime position along the Ōtākaro/Avon River front is a raft of new hospitality joints, making up 'The Terrace'.
 A perfect place to enjoy some local fare and drinks to finish off your time in Christchurch.